-THE CHEK ABC CHRISTIAN HIGH SCHOOL
+THE CHEK ABC ONLINE HIGH SCHOOL

-At the high school level, CHEK ABC provides the same level of high-quality Christian service as found in our K-9 Program.
+At the high school level, CHEK ABC provides the same level of high-quality faith based education as found in our K-9 Program.
 Students across the province take online courses with specialist teachers on a schedule that is suitable for them.
 The CHEK ABC High School Counsellor works with each student and provides guidance throughout the high school years to ensure that graduation requirements are met.